aventurtyme/finsight-v2/finsight_v2.md

 **Feature 1: Historical Replay Engine**

-Purpose: Seed the recommendation database with 200+ backdated data points without waiting months for real-time accumulation.
+Purpose: Seed the recommendation database with 190+ backdated data points without waiting months for real-time accumulation.

 How it works:
-- For each ticker and target month in Jan–Dec 2024, fetch headlines from Finnhub `/company-news` for that month.
+- For each ticker and target month in Jan–Dec 2025, fetch headlines from Finnhub `/company-news` for that month.
 - Fetch the closing price on the first trading day of that month from Twelve Data `/time_series`.
 - Feed the historical news + price data into Gemini using Variant A (Neutral) prompt.
 - Store the recommendation with `generated_at` set to the historical date and `is_historical = TRUE`.
 - Outcome tracking then fetches actual subsequent returns using Twelve Data historical prices.
+- Automated via GitHub Actions — one ticker per day.

-Target output: 216 historical recommendations (18 tickers × 12 months) across 6 sectors before launching the evaluation dashboard.
+Target output: 192 historical recommendations (16 tickers × 12 months) across 6 sectors before launching the evaluation dashboard.

 ---